 Various types of sanctions apply to specific legal entities and individuals.
-The list of sanctions includes such measures as freezing assets, restrictions on trade operations, restrictions on removal of capital from Ukraine, suspension of performance of economic and financial obligations, prohibition on participation in public procurement, denial and cancellation of visas, prohibition on entering Ukraine and other restrictions.
+The list of sanctions includes such measures as freezing assets, restrictions on trade operations, restrictions on removal of capital from Ukraine, suspension of performing economic and financial obligations, prohibition on participating in public procurement, denial and cancellation of visas, prohibition on entering Ukraine and other restrictions.